The world is drowning in debt - Local News 8

 In emerging markets, debt levels are lower, for a total of $72 trillion, but they have risen faster in recent years, according to the IIF.

 China’s ratio of debt to GDP, for example, is approaching 310%, the highest level in the developing world.
 Investors have long kept a skeptical eye on the highly-leveraged country.
-Following a push for Chinese companies to deliver in 2017 and 2018, debt levels rose again last year, the IIF said in its Global Debt Monitor report.
+Following a push for Chinese companies to reduce their borrowing in 2017 and 2018, debt levels rose again last year, the IIF said in its Global Debt Monitor report.

 Such massive worldwide debt is a real risk for the global economy, especially because the IIF expects levels to rise even further in 2020.